siliconprime-khanhnguyen/dropin-doc/dropin/integration.md

 ```

 #### Sample success response
-- `url` - the generated login link, can be used only once
+- `url` - the generated login link, can be used only once, expires in 5m
 ```javascript
 200 OK
 {